stanford-scs/scp-spec/draft-mazieres-dinrg-scp-02.md

 ## Quorum slices

-Theoretically a quorum slice can be an arbitrary set of sets of nodes.
+Theoretically a quorum slice can be an arbitrary set of nodes.
 However, arbitrary predicates on sets cannot be encoded concisely.
 Instead we specify quorum slices as any set of k-of-n members, where each of the n members can either be an individual node ID, or,